op07n/XiaomiADBFastbootTools/README.md

 **What apps are safe to uninstall?**

 All applications in the list are safe to uninstall.
-You'll lose some features but the phone will keep working just fine.
-Some apps, like Gallery, aren't listed because uninstalling them would soft brick your phone.
+You might lose access to some services but the device will keep working just fine.
+Some apps, like Gallery, aren't listed because uninstalling them would soft brick your device.

 **Do uninstalled system apps affect OTA updates?**

 No, you are free to install updates without the fear of bricking your device or losing data.

+**Do uninstalled system apps come back with updates?**

+No, uninstalled apps should only come back when you reinstall them or factory reset your device.

 **Why does the Uninstaller hang on some apps?**